Skip to content

 What Developer Mode Does

-Each snippet is returned separately and includes:
+Each snippet includes:

 • a short description of the change

-• the code block itself
+• the code required for the update

 Use Developer Mode when:

-• You want to make changes manually
+• you want to apply changes manually

-• You want smaller, controlled edits
+• you prefer smaller, controlled edits

 How Developer Mode Works